ESDLMapEditorESSIM/ESDLValidator/README.md

 Swagger documentation of the endpoints can be viewed by navigating to the root of the service.
 The services does not contain authentication/authorization, this can be done within your own setup with something like traefik.

 ### schema
 This endpoint can be used to manage the validation schemas.
 Validation schemas are used to validate an ESDL document.
-Make sure to not open up POST/PUT/PATCH/DELETE to the public.

 - retrieve all schemas ```GET /schema```
 - retrieve schema by id ```GET /schema/{id}```